JohanAanesen/CSAMS/docs/bredeNotes.md

 * Also changed go and js `getTimeNorwegian()` to use locale `"Europe/Oslo"`

 ### Wednesday - 13/03/19
-* Removed timezone from sql and use golang instead, thi is so it's easier to change time later
+* Removed timezone from sql and use golang instead, this is so it's easier to change time later
+* Tried to remove go.mod/.sum but we needed them after all
+* Fixing assignment card